 The following table provides additional information about plan-based awards granted to our NEOs in fiscal 2022.
-Our NEOs received five types of plan-based awards in fiscal 2022: annual cash bonuses under the AIP (the "2022 Cash Award"), time-based stock options under the LTIP (the "2022 Options"), time-based RSUs under the LTIP (the "2022 RSUs"), performance-based stock options under the LTIP (the "2022 Performance Options") and performance-based RSUs under the LTIP (the "2022 Performance RSUs").
+Our NEOs received five types of plan-based awards in fiscal 2022: annual cash bonuses under the AIP (the "2022 Cash Award"), time-based stock options under the LTIP (the "2022 Options"), time-based RSUs under the LTIP (the "2022 RSUs"), performance-based stock options under the LTIP (the "2022 Performance RSUs").